 Its current project roster in the North West includes:

-- Blackpool Quality Corridors – a £7M placemaking project in Blackpool’s town centre while improving traffic flow, journey time reliability and reducing congestion;
+- Blackpool Quality Corridors – A £7M placemaking project in Blackpool’s town centre to improve traffic flow, journey time reliability and ease congestion;

-- Horwich Loco Works link road – a £262M scheme to better connect Middlebrook Retail Park, Horwich Parkway railway station and junction six of the M61;
+- Horwich Loco Works Link Road – A £262M scheme to connect Middlebrook Retail Park, Horwich Parkway railway station and partd of the M61;

-- Stockport Railway Station – a study to determine the feasibility of building four new stations in the Stockport area, with a focus on access and improved links to the city centre.
+- Stockport Railway Station – A feasibility study of building four new stations in Stockport to improve access and links to the city centre.

 The team’s expansion, to a new base in Manchester’s ‘M1’ postcode, exemplifies the ambitions of Pell Frischmann and follows similar moves by the Edinburgh, Luton and Nottingham teams in the past year.
 The consultancy, which is best known for its role in development and re-development of the iconic Centre Point building in central London, boasts a UK-wide presence and also has teams in major cities including Birmingham, Exeter and London.